 SAN ANDRES, COLOMBIA

-San Andres, a well hidden Caribbean island close to Nicaragua, that belongs to Colombia in South America.
+After spending some time exploring palm tree heaven Salento and colorful Guatape on the mainland of Colombia, we were looking forward to San Andres.
+A well-hidden Caribbean island close to Nicaragua, that belongs to Colombia in South America.
 This is one of the best paradise islands which has a very different vibe than mainland Colombia.
 We really enjoyed our time and it was one of the best beach holidays we ever had.
 San Andres has some of the best beaches in Colombia.
-Event though it is a small island, you can do many exciting things in San Andres.
+Even though it is a small island, you can do many exciting things in San Andres.
 Rent a scooter and drive around to explore the island on your own.
 San Andres has many beautiful beaches, don’t forget to check out the city beach.
 It is a beautiful place.
-There are couple of smaller islands around San Andres such as Acuario, Haynes Cay and Jhonny Cay.
-We really enjoyed island hopping.
-Because of clear turquoise waters, San Andres is a perfect place for scuba and snorkelling.
+There are a couple of smaller islands around San Andres such as Acuario, Haynes Cay, and Jhonny Cay.
+We really enjoyed the island hopping.
+Because of clear turquoise waters, San Andres is a perfect place for scuba and snorkeling.

 San Andres belongs to one of the most beautiful places we have seen in South America.
 We guarantee it won’t disappoint you.
 So go ahead and add it to your list for your next best beach holidays’ list.